Introduction

 Understanding and articulating your leadership style is a significant step in both personal and professional development.
 It not only enhances self-awareness but also strengthens your leadership skills.
 Each leadership style possesses unique strengths and potential pitfalls, and the best leaders are those who can adapt their style to meet the needs of their team and the demands of different situations.

 Communicating your leadership style effectively allows you to connect better with your team and other stakeholders.
 It demonstrates your leadership credibility and enhances your ability to influence and inspire.
-After all, leadership is all about influence, and understanding your style of leadership is the first step to making a positive and lasting impact.
+After all, leadership is all about influence, and understanding your leadership style is the first step to making a positive and lasting impact.

 References: